 There were only 30 weeks of data available for mavacamten in the EXPLORER trial on which to base projected treatment effects by NYHA class, and the EXPLORER data may not generalize to other patient populations.
+The utilities in the model across NYHA class also come from the trial and may not generalize to other HOCM patients.
+However, they were derived from HOCM patients, which we deemed to be an improvement over using utilities from more general heart failure populations.
 In addition, there were multiple comparators but not sufficient data to conduct a network meta-analysis or other quantitative analyses controlling for treatment effects across baseline characteristics of patients in forming estimates for the comparators such as myectomy, septal ablation, and disopyramide relative to mavacamten.
 Further, the evidence for myectomy, septal ablation, and disopyramide comes from observational studies while the evidence for mavacamten and standard first-line therapy used in the modeling came from the EXPLORER trial.

 The modeling of the treatment arms did not include discontinuation and subsequent use of other options.
 Though it is beyond the scope of this analysis, it is possible that greater or smaller proportions of patients on mavacamten may elect to have myectomy or septal ablation in the future as compared to standard first-line treatment alone and/or disopyramide along with standard first-line treatments.
-In terms of cost effectiveness, the procedures were dominant to mavacamten to begin with, but if mavacamten plus standard first-line therapy was associated with fewer follow up procedures than standard first-line treatments alone that could impact the cost effectiveness of mavacamten and first-line therapy relative to first-line therapy alone.
-In addition, some of the mavacamten patients in the EXPLORER trial had previously experienced septal reduction procedures, which was not included in the model.
+In terms of cost effectiveness, the procedures were dominant to mavacamten to begin with, but if mavacamten plus standard first-line therapy was associated with fewer follow-up procedures than standard first-line treatments alone that could impact the cost effectiveness of mavacamten and first-line therapy relative to first-line therapy alone.
+In addition, some of the mavacamten patients in the EXPLORER trial had previously undergone septal reduction procedures, which was not included in the model.
 Further, the procedural options involve tradeoffs between short-term mortality and long-term expected gains in QALYs that are not present in the pharmaceutical-only options.